-No. STRATEGIC OBJECTIVES 1.
-Support the release of economic growth by reducing traffic congestion at key pinch points on the corridor.
+No. STRATEGIC OBJECTIVES 1.Support the release of economic growth by reducing traffic congestion at key pinch points on the corridor.
 2. Support accessibility and enhance social inclusion with access to improved public transport provision and infrastructure.
 3. Improve safety, accessibility and health and wellbeing through improved provision for pedestrians.
 4. Support improvements to safety, accessibility, health and wellbeing through the provision of cycle infrastructure linking key services.
-5. Ensure integration of the scheme to support the delivery other key transport infrastructure projects being delivered to support future planned growth. jectives are integral to the monitoring and evaluation of the scheme, and this is ed in section 6.9.
+5. Ensure integration of the scheme to support the delivery other key transport infrastructure projects being delivered to support future planned growth.
+The objectives are integral to the monitoring and evaluation of the scheme, and this is outlined in section 6.9.
 2.3.
-Strategic fit ackage of measures strongly aligns to both SE LEP and local strategic policy and mmes of work, as outlined below.
-SE LEP STRATEGIC FIT The package of measures strongly aligns with the strategic objectives of Strategic Economic Plan, and includes the following:- East S govern outline infrast Partne delive growtl The SE East Local Enterprise Partnership (SELEP) Strategic Economic Plan (SEP) ussex County Council is part of the South East Local Economic Partnership.
-The ment required the development of a Strategic Economic Plan (SEP), which es a multi-year local growth strategy and includes actions to deliver key ructure projects, to achieve the overarching aims of the Local Enterprise rship's (LEP's), which are to support business growth, create jobs and enable the ry of new homes.
-The submission of this enabled the LEP to negotiate a local in deal with the government.
-I LEP SEP Programme for East Sussex focuses on four key components to achieve h, which include:- Investing in Our Growth Corridors; Boosting Our Productivity with our Universities Driving Growth Enhancing Our Wealth: Improving Our Skills; Accelerating Investment in Housing.
-Weald Lewes netwo stbourne and South Wealden it focuses on the A22/A27 Eastbourne -South en Growth Corridor.
-The A22/A27 Growth corridor straddles south Wealden, District and Eastbourne.
-The A27 corridor suffers from journey reliability and rk resilience issues and needs to be fit for purpose for its function of carrying long ce strategic traffic.
-South East LEP Capital Project Bu corrido travel the de P includes a number of proposed transport infrastructure investments for this or including highway improvements alongside measures to improve sustainable infrastructure.
-This first tranche of schemes demonstrates that there is a need for livery of an integrated package of transport schemes that will support the release of economic growth and improve strategic access for all within Eastbourne/South Wealden.
+Strategic fit This package of measures strongly aligns to both SE LEP and local strategic policy and programmes of work, as outlined below.
+SE LEP STRATEGIC FIT The package of measures strongly aligns with the strategic objectives of the SE LEP Strategic Economic Plan, and includes the following:- South East Local Enterprise Partnership (SELEP) Strategic Economic Plan (SEP) East Sussex County Council is part of the South East Local Economic Partnership.
+The government required the development of a Strategic Economic Plan (SEP), which outlines a multi-year local growth strategy and includes actions to deliver kee infrastructure projects, to achieve the overarching aims of the Local Enterprise Partnership's (LEP's), which are to support business growth, create jobs and enable the delivery of new homes.
+The submission of this enabled the LEP to negotiate a local growth deal with the government.
+The SE LEP SEP Programme for East Sussex focuses on four key components to achieve growth, which include:- Investing in Our Growth Corridors; Boosting Our Productivity with our Universities Driving Growth Enhancing Our Wealth: Improving Our Skills; Accelerating Investment in Housing.
+For Eastbourne and South Wealden it focuses on the A22/A27 Eastbourne -South Wealden Growth Corridor.
+The A22/A27 Growth corridor straddles south Wealden Lewes District and Eastbourne.
+The A27 corridor suffers from journey reliability and network resilience issues and needs to be fit for purpose for its function of carrying long distance strategic traffic.
+The SEP includes a number of proposed transport infrastructure investments for thi corridor including highway improvements alongside measures to improve sustainable travel infrastructure.
+This first tranche of schemes demonstrates that there is a need for the delivery of an integrated package of transport schemes that will support the release of economic growth and improve strategic access for all within Eastbourne/South Wealden.
 This includes: Hailsham/Polegate/Eastbourne Movement & Access Corridor, the Eastbourne & South Wealden Walking & Cycling Package and the Eastbourne Town Centre Movement & Access Package.